InsaLan/VPNator/README-wireguard.md

 # Ansible playbook for remote Wireguard deployment

-The purpose of this playbook, affectionately referred to as "VPNator", is to help with the remote installation, deployment, stoppage and removal of OpenVPN on Debian based systems.
+The purpose of this playbook, affectionately referred to as "VPNator", is to help with the remote installation, deployment, stoppage and removal of WireGuard on Debian based systems.
 Currently, only up-to-date Debian 10 is sure to be supported.

 When run naively,
 ```bash